wisdomobinna/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-script that prints the absolute path name of the directory
+Display the contents list of your current directory